Part 4. Student Code of Conduct Procedures

 - A written Notice is sent to Respondent(s) listing the alleged violation(s) and date of the Administrative Hearing

-- An individual meeting is held between the Respondent(s) and a Hearing Officer to provide and review evidence, testimony, and any other relevant information that may be pertinent to the allegations and a determination of facts giving rise to the alleged violation(s)
+- An individual meeting is held between the Respondent(s) and a Hearing Officer to provide and review evidence, testimony, and any other relevant information that may be pertinent to the allegations.

 - Following the Administrative Hearing, the Hearing Officer is responsible for providing a summary of the meeting to the Respondent, including a brief statement of the facts, findings from the Administrative Hearing(s) (in violation or not in violation) and any sanctions that have been issued.

-- If an in violation finding is determined, past violations of the Student Code of Conduct and any related sanctions may be considered in determining the proper type and level of sanctions for the current violation.
+- If an in violation finding is determined, past violations of the Student Code of Conduct and any related sanctions may be considered in determining the level of sanctions for the current violation.